Home » empathy: the one minute-training

 Category Archives: empathy: the one minute-training

-Here is the verbatim transcript of the complete conversation between Lou and Arnon Rolnick, PhD, about Sherry Turkle’s memoire The Empathy Diaries (2021) and the debate about online therapy.
+Here is the verbatim transcript of the complete conversation between Lou and Arnon Rolnick, PhD, about Sherry Turkle’s work on Reclaiming Conversation (also the title of one of her books), and including her memoire The Empathy Diaries (2021) and the debate about online therapy.

 For the complete video see: https://youtu.be/6OId-0QDFys